rschristopher/ischristtrue.com/src/ancient-views/index.md

 > This makes Kali the feminist icon we need today, in that she is a complex figure of many contrasting traits, all of which are equally worthy expressions of female strength—unapologetic because it doesn’t even consider that there could be anything to apologise for.

-While a sincere scholar of Hinduism could say this is a blatant "misunderstanding" of Kali, and of course that's true, but the spirit symbolized by Kali iconography is very clear within the nihilistic decay of western secularism.
+While a sincere scholar of Hinduism could say this is a blatant "misunderstanding" of Kali, and of course that's true, the spirit symbolized by Kali iconography is very clear within the nihilistic decay of western secularism.
 It is demonic and completely unbounded by any pretense of goodness or truth.
 Try to articulate an honest truth claim about Kali that all cultures that worship Kali would agree with.
 What fruits do we see from Kali worship?